 The current Proposal set before British parliament is to amend the Animal Welfare Act 2006 to make pet theft a specific offence, distinct from that of inanimate objects; and in sentencing, the courts must consider the fear, alarm, or distress to the pet and owners and not just monetary value, presented by veterinarian, Dr. Daniel Allen.

 The Petition ran for 6 months and closed with over the 100,00 required but nearly 145,000, signatures where the UK Parliament has now received consider for debate all petitions that get more than 100,000 signatures.

-The Pet Theft Act Amendments has moved forward September 2021.
+The Pet Theft Act Amendments have moved forward in September 2021.

 The Government’s Pet Theft Task Force has now recommended the act is made a criminal offence in a report published 4 September 2021

 Home Secretary Priti Patel has stated “Stealing a pet is an awful crime which can cause families great emotional distress while callous criminals line their pockets.
 The new offence of pet abduction acknowledges that animals are far more than just property and will give police an additional tool to bring these sickening individuals to justice”.

 The Kennel Club has reported that 52% of dog thefts take place in gardens and The RSPCA recommends that owners do not leave animals outside shops and cars unattended as well as ensuring their gardens are dog-proofed, with high, secure fencing.